A hybrid program over 10 weeks

 By attending this program you may be able to obtain Continuing Professional Development (CPD) points or hours from your professional association.
 Send them the link to this page and ask them to contact me.

-The 10-week program is 20 hours of training activity, excluding time for your own tasks between meetings.
+This 10-week program is 20 hours of training activity, excluding time for your tasks between meetings.
 Some professional associations equate 1 CPD point for 1 hour of training activity.
 Your own professional association can tell you how many CPD points or hours this program will earn you.

 - short workshops